nstbayless/alien-soldier-6-button/README.md

-# 6-Button Controller Support for Alien Soldier (v1.3)
+# 6-Button Controller Support for Alien Soldier (v1.4)

-*By NaOH, with contributions from TwistC and MiniMacro*
+*By NaOH, with contributions from TwistC, MiniMacro, and Ti*

 ## Functionality